 wine: Unimplemented function qwave.dll.QOSAddSocketToFlow called at address 7B031DBF (thread 00f0), starting debugger...

-You will need to get this dll and get the 32bit version and paste it into your
+You will need to get the 32bit version of this dll and paste it into your

 system32 directory of the wine prefix.
 If you happen to be using a 64bit prefix, then you will need to paste it into your

-Once I did this, I went to winecfg, went to the DLL Overrides section and changed qwave to native since this is a native DLL, not a wine dll, and reloaded discord.
+Once I did this, I went to winecfg, went to the DLL Overrides section and changed qwave to native since this is a native DLL, not a wine dll, then just restart discord.
 Now, connecting to voice channels works perfectly in wine.
 Hooray!

 Now all that's left is to make an easy to use shortcut to launch discord.
 I did this in Lutris by just hitting the + button in the top left, click "Add Game", enter in the name Discord and pick wine as the runner.
 Finally, and this is important, you need to clone all of the settings you have from osu! as this runs in the same prefix except for the executable.
 Be sure to toggle "Show advanced options" at the bottom to see them all.
 For me, the options are setting the executable (For me, I just set